Safety and Security

 We're committed to delivering a transportation system that promotes the health, safety and security of our customers and our employees.

 One of the best safety tips we can give you is Be Proactive.
 Look out for yourself, be aware of your surroundings, and report any unusual behaviour or incidents.
 By working together we can make transit safe for everyone.

-Bus & SeaBus
+Bus and SeaBus

-Every Coast Mountain Bus Company vehicle is equipped with an on-board communication system that keeps drivers in touch with "T-Comm," a 24/7 contact point to provide support in the event of any safety and security issues.
+Emergency support: Every bus and SeaBus has an on-board communication system that keeps drivers in touch with a contact point 24 hours a day, seven days a week to provide support in the event of any safety or security issues.